toliva/ConnectivityContent/apis/03-Insights/05-Competitor-Set-Events-API-(experimental)/01-quick-start.md

 # Quick Start

-As a hotel manager, by specifying your hotel id, startDate and endDate, you can find a list of hotels,which have added your hotel as competitor in that time period.
-Hoteliers may want to use this API to become aware of competitors list.
+The Competitor Set Events API allows hoteliers to know when a new competitor has entered the market.
+By providing a start and end date you can find a list of hotels with have added your hotel as a competitor in that time period.

 ----

 ## Authentication

-Each request should include hotelier credentials in HTTP basic auth format, a clientId query parameter, a startDate query parameter, an endDate query parameter, and a hotelId query parameter.
+Basic Authentication in HTTP header, using your Expedia Partner Central (EPC) credentials.
+Please work with your account manager to activate your credentials for test and production API access.

 ----